Sungyeon Hong

 What kinds of students do you supervise?

-I am interested in supervising students whose projects engage with complexity, cybernetics, information dynamics, topology, AI-mediated systems, or related questions about emergence and knowledge systems.
-Projects can be computational, conceptual, applied, or transdisciplinary.
+I welcome students whose projects engage with complexity, cybernetics, information dynamics, topology, AI-mediated systems, or broader questions about emergence, communication, and knowledge systems.
+Projects may be computational, conceptual, empirical, design-oriented, or embodied.
+Above all, I enjoy working with students who are curious, open to crossing disciplinary boundaries, and willing to explore unfamiliar ideas with intellectual generosity.

 Do students need a strong mathematical background to work with you?